Skip to content

 3. Social Media Advertising Example

-- A trendy online clothing brand uses Instagram and Facebook (Meta Ads) to promote its new collection.
+• A trendy online clothing brand uses Meta Ads to promote its new collection.
 They run visually appealing carousel or video ads to inspire purchases directly from the platform.

-- A B2B software company running LinkedIn ads (Social Media Advertising) targeting professionals in specific industries and job titles, promoting a whitepaper or a free trial of their software.
+• A B2B software company running LinkedIn ads targeting professionals in specific industries and job titles, promoting a a free trial of their software.

 4. Video Ads Example

-- A Shopify furniture brand uses YouTube video ads to highlight its seamless checkout (free delivery, flexible payments).
-Their ad showcases furniture while guiding viewers through the easy purchase process, targeting those watching home design content.
+• A furniture brand uses YouTube video ads to show off its easy checkout process.
+Their ad features the furniture while guiding viewers through the purchase, targeting those watching home design videos.

 Skippable in-stream ad in YouTube

-- TikTok itself runs TikTok Business Ads to attract new advertisers or encourage existing ones to spend more.
-They create dynamic, short videos showcasing benefits like "Get 50% Off Your First Ad Spend" or "Earn Free TikTok Ad Credits," targeting businesses and marketers with engaging visuals and direct calls to action to sign up for an ad account or claim the offer.
+• TikTok itself runs TikTok Business Ads to attract new advertisers or encourage existing ones to spend more.
+They create short videos showcasing benefits, with direct calls to action to sign up for an ad account.

 In-feed ad at YouTube search result

-- Google runs YouTube in-feed video ads to encourage businesses in Kuala Lumpur to sign up for Google Ads.
-The ad looks like a regular YouTube video, with a compelling thumbnail and headline, but is labeled as "Ad".
-When clicked, it plays a video showcasing the platform's benefits and features a clear call-to-action button within the video or below it, leading directly to the Google Ads registration page.
+• Google runs YouTube in-feed video ads to encourage businesses to sign up for Google Ads.
+The ad looks like a regular video, labeled as "Ad," with a clear call-to-action button.

 Digital Advertising Tips & Best Practices